BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 18 ---

-L 12/18 EN Official Journal of the European Union 17.1.2015

 this context, it is necessary to ensure that the approval of an internal model used to calculate only the consolidated group Solvency Capital Requirement is granted by the group supervisor in a manner consistent with